FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/README.md

 ### **Configure cellular network**

-Cellular configurations can be found in [“source/cellular/<cellular_module>/cellular_config.h”](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/tree/main/source/cellular).
-Modify the following parameters for your network environment.
+The following parameters in the cellular configuration, [cellular_config.h](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/tree/main/source/cellular), (located in "source/cellular/<cellular_module>/cellular_config.h”) must be modified for your network environment.

 | Configuration   |      Description      |  Value |
 |-----------------|-----------------------|--------|
 | CELLULAR_COMM_INTERFACE_PORT | Cellular communication interface make use of COM port on computer to communicate with cellular module on windows simulator. | Your COM port connected to cellular module |